Hermes Perfume for Men

 It is this emphasis on quality and the brand’s philosophies that have helped Hermès remain the exclusive name it is today.

-The brand’s philosophy of being dedicated to luxurious craftsmanship and remaining in the realms of exclusivity also translates into their range of fragrances.
+The brand’s philosophy of being dedicated to luxurious craftsmanship and remaining in the realms of exclusivity also translates into their range of Hermes perfume for men.

 Created in 1970 by Guy Robert, Equipage was Hermès first fragrance for men and it certainly made a bold entrance.
 Now a timeless classic, this fragrance is perfect for a romantic evening – embracing your pulse points with a lively yet masculine scent.